bytebase/bytebase.com/content/docs/reference/command-line.md

   version     Print the version of Bytebase

 Flags:
-      --data string                directory where Bytebase stores data.
+      --data string                directory where Bytebase stores metadata if --pg is not specified.
 If relative path is supplied, then the path is relative to the directory where Bytebase is under (default ".")
       --debug                      whether to enable debug level logging --demo string                name of the demo to use.
 If specified, Bytebase will run in demo mode --disable-metric             disable the metric collector